-The Brooks Atkinson Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation.
+The interior of the Brooks Atkinson Theater survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 Built during the mid-1920s, the Brooks Atkinson was among the half-dozen theaters constructed by the Chanin Organization, to the designs of Herbert J. Krapp, that typified the development of the Times Square/Broadway theater district.